-MT 121 Myology and Kinesiology I
+MT 121 Mvology and Kinesiology I

-This course provides a detailed exploration of the human muscular and skeletal systems.
+3 semester credits 3/0/0 This course provides a detailed exploration of the human muscular and skeletal systems.
 Attention is given to movement, posture, and action terminology.
 Bones of the axial and appendicular skeleton, their significant landmarks and functions, structural and functional aspects of joints, as well as their motions and locations in the body will be covered.
 This course will focus on the origins, insertions, and actions of the upper extremities.
 Prerequisite(s): Matriculation in a Massage Therapy program.